inventhouse/allgit/allgit.md

   - PUNT: some git commands don't work on bare, do we need to handle those differently? - no, no "special knowledge" of git commands
   - Need a flag for "only bare"?

-- error handling / printing
+- DONE: error handling / printing

 - branch workflow
   - easy create, rebase, squash, push, fix, rebase, squash, push, eventually delete